Looking for great toys for bright kids? I’ve got a list of toys that make great Christmas gifts (or other holiday gift) or birthday presents.

 Q-BA-MAZE Marble Run

 You probably know about these, but just in case… I love them as much as I did when I first recommended them years ago.
 They’re great for budding engineers, they last and last in durability and interest, and they can be added to.
 I love toys that do that because it makes storage so much more simple.
 There are loads of sets.
-I’m linking to a basic one to get started.
+The one shown is a glitter set that’s very reasonably priced.

 ✅ Look at how cool these are here.